wahlencraft/TM1637-pico/README.md

 The actual communication with the display is handled by the picos pio functionality.
 When a display function is called, some data is very quickly put into a buffer that the pio has access to.
 The pio will then, one bit at a time send send the data to the TM1637 display.
-If to much data is sent to the display in a short period of time, the buffer will become full.
+If you attempt to display too much in a short period of time, the buffer will become full.
 This will block further execution in the main program if even more data is sent to the display.

 This library will only work with the 4 digit version of the display.

 To get started have a look at the `examples/demo.c` file.
 For a full list of functions please refer to `PicoTM1637.h`

 ## Setup
 1. Download the files from this repository and put them in a folder somewhere.